 - Copy – does changing the button copy to “Add to basket” to “Buy now” increase sales?

 By making subtle changes, you will evolve your website into a converting machine.
 You can use Google Experiments (within Analytics) or other sites such as Optimizely or Visual Website Optimizer.
 Like heat mapping, it involves adding code to the website and it should not interfere with a visitor’s experience if it is done properly.

-As desktop sales drop and more companies embrace tablets and smartphones, you audience’s mobile expectations will rise.
+As desktop sales drop and more companies embrace tablets and smartphones, your audience’s mobile expectations will rise.

 Developing a responsive website (or a separate mobile one) is the first step, but you must also think beyond this.

-Estimated cost: dependent on the size and functionality of website/app.
+* Estimated cost: dependent on the size and functionality of the website/app.

 If you are producing high-quality content it can be frustrating to see poorer content do well.
 The reality is that it is being promoted more intelligently.